haskellfoundation/tech-proposals/proposals/ghc-api-definition-process.md

 ## Technical Content

-The core of the proposal is a project template to define and document a subset of the GHC implementation needed for one of several tools.
-This template can then be applied to more tools later on.
+The core of the proposal is a project template to write a cookbook to use the GHC implementation for a particular task needed by some tool.
+This template can then be applied to more tasks later on.
+Additionally, follow up projects might integrate the produced documentation into the GHC development process so it is kept up to date.

 In executing such a project, there needs to be at least the following roles:
-* a project developer to write the documentation and analyse and implement any necessary changes;
+* a project developer to define the task with precision, and documentation how to accomplish it with the exiting implementation of GHC;
-* a GHC mentor to represent the GHC developers, who will support the project developer by providing feedback on the work and providing technical insight when needed; and
+* a GHC mentor, who will support the project developer by providing pointers to existing resources and giving feedback on the accuracy and of the documentation; and
-* a tool maintainer to validate and provide feedback on the produced documentation and API.
+* a tool maintainer that needs to accomplish the chosen task, to validate and provide feedback on the produced documentation.

 The following steps are necessary to perform the project.

-1. The Haskell Foundation and GHC developers select some tool to serve first.
+1. The Haskell Foundation and GHC developers select some task to document.
-   Availability of the tool maintainers needs to be checked at this stage, and the roles of the project developer and the GHC mentor need to be assigned.
+   Availability of the tool maintainers that will use the documentation needs to be checked at this stage, and the roles of the project developer and the GHC mentor needs to be assigned.
-   Also the project scope needs to be defined at this time.

-2. The project developer studies the functions and types that the tool uses from the `ghc` library, and engages with the tool maintainer where their purpose of using them is unclear.
+2. The project developer studies the functions and types that the tool uses from the `ghc` library, and engages with the tool maintainer where the purpose of using them is unclear.

-3. The project developer makes a proposal for an API that suits the tool use case, if any refactorings are necessary.
-Both the GHC mentor and the tool maintainer need to agree on the proposal before proceeding with the implementation.
+3. The project developer documents the how the tool is using the GHC API, which the GHC mentor should review and then propose alternatives if there are any.
+If there are corrections to how the task should be implemented, the tool maintainer needs to agree on the changes.
    Feedback from the maintainers of other tools with similar needs could be invited at this time.

-4. If there is agreement on an API proposal, the project developer implements it and documents or provides links so people unacquainted with the GHC implementation can understand it.
+4. If there is agreement on how the taks is to be done, the documentation is updated, and the GHC mentor and the tool maintainer validate the accuracy and the completeness of the documentation.

-5. The GHC mentor and the tool maintainer validate the accuracy and the completeness of the documentation.
+5. The project developer updates the tool to test the accuracy of the documentation.

-6. If appropriate, the project developer might update GHC so it uses the new API as well.

-After the project, GHC developers are responsible for maintaining the new API.
+After the project, GHC developers link the cookbook from some place where it can be discovered by GHC users.
-No guarantees of backward compatibility are required, but guidance needs to be provided to clients of the API to accommodate for changes to it.
+No commitments are made to maintain the cookbook up to date.

-In principle, there are no constraints on which client of the `ghc` library should be chosen first, but the community already shows agreement on [splitting a parser library] that could benefit from the template structure, and there are perhaps smaller projects like [print-api] on which to test the template, which could allow for a smaller initial commitment.
+In principle, there are no constraints on which task and client of the `ghc` library should be chosen first.
+Working on tools that depend on the GHC parser could inform the proposal for [splitting a parser library], and there are perhaps smaller projects like [print-api] where tasks could be identified as well with modest effort.

 [splitting a parser library]: https://github.com/haskellfoundation/tech-proposals/pull/56
 [print-api]: https://github.com/Kleidukos/print-api